AriaSalvatrice/AriaModules/README.md

     - **Major** - The white keys of the piano!
 I'm not really sure why we need anything else, but hey, your call if you want something exotic.
     - **Natural Minor** - It is the exact same thing as the major scale, but it has a different "tonic" making it more suitable for being sad.
     - **Melodic Minor** - You can use it to write melodies!
 Before this scale was invented, music had no melodies.
-    - **Harmonic Minor** - This is the fancy, high-culture, bourgeois minor scale, used by refined individuals.
+    - **Harmonic Minor** - The fancy, high-culture, bourgeois minor scale, used by refined individuals.
 That shit slaps.
     - **Pentatonic Major** - It's the guitar scale!
-It has only 5 notes.
+And it has only 5 notes!
 Yet guitars have 6 strings.
 How does it even work?
-Theory makes my head hurt.
+Theory peeps must feel really stupid right now.
     - **Pentatonic Minor** - Same scam as with natural minor: it's the exact same notes as major, just with their order shuffled around a bit.
     - **Whole Tone** - This one has structure!
 It is for fans of symmetry and kaleidoscopes and fractals and putting a fibonacci spiral overlay on a renaissance painting.
     - **Blues Major** - It's for when you got the blues, but aren't that sad about it.
-    - **Blues Minor** - That is for special occasions.
+    - **Blues Minor** - That one is for special occasions.
     - **Dominant Diminished** - That bad boy makes Honked up Hot Jazz .
-    - **Bebop Major** - This one has a "blue note", like those albums with the cool typography on the cover.
+    - **Bebop Major** - This one has a "blue note", like those albums with the cool fonts on the cover.
     - **Bebop Minor** - This one is for fans of animé.
 You're welcome.
-    - **Double Harmonic** - It's so harmonic, cultures from all over the world claim this one as theirs!
+    - **Double Harmonic** - It's so harmonic, cultures from all over the world claim this one as theirs.
+Maybe some day they will come up with a triple harmonic one.
-    - **Eight Tone Spanish** - When I tried to find more useful info about it, I found a forum post from 2003, where a posted said indignantly that scales "[are] not a democracy, but a hierarchy".
+    - **Eight Tone Spanish** - When I tried to find more useful info about it, I found a forum post from 2003, where a poster said indignantly that scales "[are] not a democracy, but a hierarchy".
     - **Hirajōshi** - It's all you need to rip a sick shamisen solo.
 Anything more is for poseur kids.
     - **In Sen** - That one was originally used for Japanese wind chimes.
 Instantly become the most original dark ambient modular artist around by feeding it to [Rings and Clouds](https://vcvrack.com/AudibleInstruments) for 3 hours.
 - **External Scale**: This input and output express the scale current as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
 This way of expressing a scale is supported by my other modules, such as **Arcane** and **Darius**.
 Try it out with my splitters and mergers!